How can I use my HRA?

 Who is this for?

-A Health Reimbursement Arrangement, or HRA, is a fund set up by your employer.
-It's a kind of health spending account used to pay for out-of-pocket costs for expenses not covered by your company's standard insurance plan.
-Your employer will decide with expenses are eligible, but HRAs typically cover:
+A health reimbursement arrangement, or HRA, is a fund set up by your employer.
+It's a kind of health spending account used to pay for your share of health care costs.
+Your employer will decide which expenses are eligible, but HRAs typically cover:

 What happens to my HRA when I leave my employer?